Hearing Loss Treatment in Rockwall, Forney, & Wylie

 How is hearing loss treated?

-There are a number of types of hearing treatment, depending on the cause and severity of your hearing loss.
+There are a number of types of hearing loss treatment, depending on the cause and severity of your hearing loss.
 The first step to determining the most appropriate type of hearing treatment for your needs is to schedule a hearing evaluation with the audiologists at Lakeside Allergy ENT.
-Once the underlying cause of your hearing loss has been determined, various treatment options can be considered.
+Once our hearing loss specialists determine the underlying cause of your condition, various treatment options can be considered.

 - Surgical procedures – Surgery may be necessary if you’ve had a traumatic ear injury or repeated ear infections that require the insertion of small tubes that help the ears drain.

 - Hearing aids – If your hearing loss is due to damage to your inner ear, a hearing aid may help significantly.
-The audiologists at Lakeside Allergy ENT can discuss with you the potential benefits of using a hearing aid, recommend the appropriate type of device, and fit the device for you.
+The hearing loss doctors at Lakeside Allergy ENT can discuss with you the potential benefits of using a hearing aid, recommend the appropriate type of device, and fit the device for you.

 - Cochlear implants – If you have severe hearing loss, a cochlear implant may be an option.
 This device compensates for damaged or nonworking parts of your inner ear.

-If you or a loved one is experiencing any symptoms of hearing loss or would like to learn more about the audiology services at Lakeside Allergy ENT, call our office at 972-771-5443 or get started by requesting an appointment using the form on this page.
+If you or a loved one is experiencing any symptoms of hearing loss or would like to learn more about the audiology services at Lakeside Allergy ENT, call our office at 972-771-5443 or get started by requesting an appointment with our hearing loss doctors using the form on this page.